Know the Laws: Missouri

-Stalking is when any person (an adult or minor) purposely and repeatedly behaves in a way that:
+Stalking is when any person purposely and more than once behaves in a way that:

 The acts that a stalker could do may include, but are not limited to, following you or making unwanted communication or unwanted contact with you.*

 * MO ST § 455.010(14)

 Sexual assault is when someone causes you or attempts to cause you to engage involuntarily in any sexual act by force, threat of force, duress (coercion/pressure), or without your consent.*

 1) Ex parte orders of protection - Ex parte is Latin for "from one side.”
 A judge can grant you an ex parte order if you prove there is "good cause" to do so.
 "Good cause" can be when the judge believes there is an immediate and present danger of stalking or sexual assault to you.* A judge may grant you the order based solely on your petition and testimony, without holding a hearing.
 Ex parte orders may be granted without the abuser’s prior knowledge and without his/her presence in court.